Refinance with a Fixed Rate Mortgage

 Income Verification

-• Child support/alimony – Child support agreement and/or divorce decree and/or 12 months cancelled checks
+• Child support/alimony – Child support agreement and/or divorce decree and/or 12 months of canceled checks.

 • Signed, completed tax returns for the past two years, including personal, partnership, and corporate, if applicable, including all schedules.